-The Honorable Wayne D. Lewis, Jr. Commissioner of Education Kentucky Department of Education 300 Sower Boulevard Frankfort, KY 40601
+The Honorable Kevin Brown Interim Commissioner of Education Kentucky Department of Education 300 Sower Boulevard Frankfort, KY 40601

-Dear Commissioner Lewis:
+Dear Interim Commissioner Brown:

-I am writing in response to the Kentucky Department of Education's (KDE) request on August 7, 2018, and the State's addendum to the request on November 1 and 6, 2018, for an extension of the State's waiver of section 1111(b)(2)(D)(i)(I) of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA), of the requirement that a State may not assess using an alternate assessment aligned with alternate academic achievement standards (AA-AAAS) more than 1.0 percent of the total number of students in the State.
-KDE requested this waiver because, based on State data for the 2017-2018 school year, KDE has concluded that it will need to assess more than 1.0 percent of students using an AA-AAAS in the 2018-2019 school year.
+I am writing in response to the Kentucky Department of Education's (KDE) request on August 6, 2019, for an extension of the State's waiver of section 1111(b)(2)(D)(i)(I) of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA), of the requirement that a State may not assess using an alternate assessment aligned with alternate academic achievement standards (AA-AAAS) more than 1.0 percent of the total number of students in the State.
+KDE requested this waiver because, based on State data for the 2018-2019 school year, KDE has concluded that it will need to assess more than 1.0 percent of students using an AA-AAAS in the 2019-2020 school year.

-After reviewing KDE's request, I am granting, pursuant to my authority under section 8401(b) of the ESEA, for school year 2018-2019, a one-year extension of the State's waiver of section 1111(b)(2)(D)(i)(I) of the ESEA so that the State may assess with an AA-AAAS more than 1.0 percent of the total number of students in the State who are assessed in reading/language arts, mathematics and science.
-KDE demonstrated substantial progress in carrying out the plan that was submitted when the State initially requested this waiver a year ago.
+After reviewing KDE's request, I am granting, pursuant to my authority under section 8401(b) of the ESEA, for school year 2019-2020, a one-year extension of the State's waiver of section 1111(b)(2)(D)(i)(I) of the ESEA so that the State may assess with an AA-AAAS more than 1.0 percent of the total number of students in the State who are assessed in reading/language arts, mathematics, and science.
+KDE has demonstrated substantial progress in carrying out the plan that was submitted when the State initially requested this waiver two years ago and has made progress in reducing the rates of AA-AAAS participation in reading/language arts and mathematics.